-There were 69 false detections recorded by the Riverwatcher.
-All detections were assumed to be false detections from debris, turbulence, air bubbles, and settings of the Riverwatcher to detect smaller fish.
-The review of the third camera directed at the Riverwatcher scanner plates provides confidence that these are the likely causes of the false detections.
+There were 321 false detections recorded by the Riverwatcher.
+All detections were assumed to be false detections from turbidity, debris, turbulence, air bubbles, and settings of the Riverwatcher to detect smaller fish.
+The review of the second DVR camera directed at the Riverwatcher scanner plates provides confidence that these are the likely causes of the false detections.
 None of the detections produced silhouettes that appeared to be fish based on previous experience operating the Riverwatcher.
-In the event that one of these silhouettes could have been caused by a fish, all upstream detection video clips were reviewed and no fish were observed and a 25% subsample of downstream video clips was reviewed and no fish were observed.
-For the 2015 season, the minimum height remained at 28 mm so that a large number of false detections could be eliminated while still attempting to detect steelhead smolts.
+In the event that one of these silhouettes could have been caused by a fish, all detection video clips created by the Riverwatcher were reviewed and no fish were observed.
+For the 2016 season, the minimum height remained at 28 mm so that a large number of false detections could be eliminated while still attempting to detect steelhead smolts.
 Based on available data from the Ventura Basin, a height of 28 mm was determined to be similar to some of the smallest steelhead smolts expected to emigrate downstream through the Robles Fish Facility.
 This height corresponds to 146 mm TL and 139 mm FL.
-The estimated fish detection rate from a Riverwatcher verification study indicated that up to 93% of smolt sized O. mykiss will not be detected by the Riverwatcher (Lewis et al. 2015).
+The estimated fish detection rate from a Riverwatcher verification study indicated that up to 93% of smolt sized O. mykiss will not be detected by the Riverwatcher (Lewis et al. 2016).
 Additionally, it was concluded that larger-sized fish (i.e., height > 80 mm) appeared to be detected nearly 100% of the time.
 This height is equal to about 475 mm TL.
 Shapovalov and Taft's (1954) 9-year study documented only 4% of the total number of adult steelhead were smaller than 475 mm.
-Therefore, the number of small adult steelhead that may not be detected.
+Therefore, the number of small adult steelhead that may not be detected would likely be low.
+However, the vast majority of adult steelhead would be detected.